 - 000-189 Introductory

 - 100 Argument and Inquiry Seminar

 - 200-289 Intermediate

 - 290 Independent Reading

 - 291 Independent Study

 - 292 Independent Research

-- 293 Internship

 - 298 Junior Colloquium

 - 300-389 Advanced

 - 390 Independent Reading

 - 391 Independent Study

 - 392 Independent Research

-- 393 Internship

 - 395 Advanced Seminar

 - 397 Senior Tutorial

 - 398 Senior Colloquium

 - 399 Senior Thesis

 - 400 Integrative Exercise

 Independent Study, Reading and Research: A student may pursue independent study, independent research or independent reading in more than one term.
 Course credit for these various independent study options is determined by arrangement with the instructor before registration, and may be for one to six credits.
 Although not noted separately under departmental course listings, independent study options are available across the curriculum.
 Forms are available in the Registrar's Office and on-line on the Registrar's Office Web page.
-Independent study in any form, including internships, does not count toward Curricular Exploration, Writing, Language, Quantitative Reasoning Encounter, or Global Citizenship requirements.
+Independent study in any form, including internships, does not count toward Argument and Inquiry, Curricular Exploration, Writing, Quantitative Reasoning Encounter, or Global Citizenship requirements.

 Independent Study: All departments offer "Independent Study," in which a student may work on a special project of his or her own planning under the supervision of a faculty member in the department.
 Ordinarily, this work is not on the introductory level.
+In some cases, it can be an academic follow-up to an internship experience.
 By registration time for the term in which the study is done, the student is expected to obtain a faculty supervisor in the chosen field of concentration and, with his or her assistance and approval, determine the nature and purpose of the study and the number of credits to be assigned.